 And when your energy is abundant, you are unstoppable in the pursuit of your dream life.

-As a new decade dawns, you have a perfectly clean slate before you, on which it’s your privilege and responsibility to write your new story.
+As 2023 unfolds, you have a perfectly clean slate before you, on which it’s your privilege and responsibility to write your new story.
 Should you find yourself blocked, unable to see where or how to begin, don’t worry.
 All you need is to find some quiet and to listen.

 By S LIFE MAG • January 25, 2023